Palmengarten: The Tropicarium

 The plants of the Tropicarium are not shown according to their continents or countries, but are grouped according to their biotope.
 What is attempted is to show the variety and richness of the tropical zone.
 The northern greenhouse "humid tropics" (Nordstern) includes plants of mountain rainforests, cloud forests and evergreen lowland rainforests.
 The southern greenhouse "arid tropical regions" (Südstern) contains plants from semi-arid zones, savanna, and foggy desert.
 The Tropicarium includes a total of 14 glass houses.

 Cactus garden

-This area deserves a special mention.
-Shown during the warm months from May through September, it is a collection of succulent plants that withstand harsh winters.
+Shown during the warm months from May through September, the cactus garden is a collection of succulent plants that withstand harsh winters.
 They come from America, Africa and from the Canary Islands.
 In between these plants a large variety of fuchsias are displayed at the same time.